Clarity Turnaround: Skilled and experienced allies and a friend on your side fighting your corner at a time when you really need it.

 Where the Insolvency Service does insist that Disqualification is appropriate a robust attitude from the outset can lead to an offer of a reduced Disqualification term to below 7 years, a threshold which allows an individual the ability to seek Leave of the Court to act as a director in a new company, subject to undertakings being given on future conduct, providing a satisfactory result in testing circumstances.

-For example, during the Summer of 2020 we were involved in negotiating a reduction in the period of disqualification of a client director from the six years on offer to just three years.
+For example, lately we have been involved in negotiating a reduction in the period of disqualification of a client director from the six years on offer to just three years.
 Concurrently that director was granted Leave to Act as a director in a company trading with the same brand as the failed old company and as a member in a separate Limited Liability Partnership enabling him to be paid in a tax efficient manner by way of dividends and drawings respectively and also giving him the ability to promote the ongoing business.

 As the Application for Leave to act is a formal legal process, we will introduce you to a suitable lawyer from our panel who will handle the application and talk you through the mechanics of acting as a director during a reduced Disqualification term.